 On Aug.
 2 the defendants in the Cook County cases removed the lawsuits to federal court, but Scharg said that because of the local nature of the suit, naming individual doctors and municipal code violations, he fully expects the cases to be remanded back to Cook County.

 “It’s a delay tactic, which is what we expect,” Scharg said.
 “We’re going to file a motion to remand as soon as possible.”

-The physician identified in the lawsuit are Dr. Joseph Giacchino, Dr. Paul Madison and Dr. William McMahon, who worked out of a nondescript office at 28 E. Burlington St. for four years before being forced to shut down by state regulators.
+The physicians identified in the lawsuit are Dr. Joseph Giacchino, Dr. Paul Madison and Dr. William McMahon, who worked out of a nondescript office at 28 E. Burlington St. for four years before being forced to shut down by state regulators.

 Giacchino had his medical license revoked in 2011 for improperly prescribing controlled substances and exchanging medications to female patients in exchange for sex.
 But, Giacchino was still an important part of the operation, serving as Riverside Pain Management’s “administrator.”